For some, drinking herbal tea can help ease symptoms, but it’s important to know which types to try.

 Experiment with these teas to find relief.
 You might find a few that work for you.

 Make it a ritual to take time for yourself and focus on relaxing and healing.
 Drink the tea slowly and allow yourself to unwind.
 Always pay special attention to how your body and symptoms react to each tea.
-If symptoms get worse, stop using that tea for a week before introducing a new tea.
+If symptoms worsen, stop using that tea for a week before introducing a new one.
 Track your symptoms on paper.

-You may wish to consult your healthcare provider before using teas to treat IBS.
+Consult a healthcare professional before using teas to treat IBS.
 Also, you should stop using them if any side effects occur.